 Some people may need to adjust the amount of protein in their diet.
 Protein is important for growth, maintenance and repair of all your body cells.
 This includes your bones, muscles, and skin.
 We can provide a list of dishes that are high or low in protein.
 We base this on guidance from the British Dietetic Association.
 You may wish to show this to your renal specialist dietitian to make appropriate choices.

 Have you been told to limit your fluid intake?
 Please speak to your GP, consultant or renal specialist dietitian.
 They can tell you about fluid allowance for food and drink.
 If necessary, we can also provide information on the portion sizes of drinks and fluid rich foods e.g. jelly.

 Having lots of salt can increase your blood pressure and make you feel thirsty.
 This can be unpleasant if you are on a fluid restriction.
-The Heart Healthy meals on our menu, marked ‘HH’, are low in saturated fat and lower in salt.
+The meals on our menu marked with a green tick symbol are the lowest salt meals within our range, whilst also being low in saturated fat.
 If you have been advised to follow a strict low salt diet due to your health, we have a range of low salt meals available.
 Please get in touch with the Nutrition & Wellbeing team for a list of suitable dishes.
 Ask your GP or renal specialist dietitian if you are unsure about which options to choose.